 The RosettaOps Model¶

 RosettaOps is RosettaHub's cloud operations product -- the unified governance abstraction layer across all clouds.
 It provides the same APIs for account vending, sandboxing, budgets, compliance, and landing zones regardless of the underlying provider.
-Its tiered model maps directly to the real trust boundaries in enterprise cloud operations:
+Its two-tier model maps directly to the real trust boundaries in enterprise cloud operations:

 Tier Overview¶